KamyarZeinalipour/KG-eval-human-ui/README.md

 # Example Evaluation

-To illustrate how to use the tool and apply the ratings, here's an example.
+Here's an example of how to use the tool and apply the ratings.

 **Original Triple**: